 For those using compression bands, wraps, or other non-objective devices, I suggest using a pressure of 4-5 out of 10 for the upper body and 6-7 / 10 for the lower body.

 Almost any exercise used to build strength and hypertrophy can be used with blood flow restriction.
 From bodyweight to weighted, from open kinetic chain to closed.
 Power, speed, and jumping exercises should not be used.

 Amazingly, several studies have looked at the effects of blood flow restriction training while cycling and walking.
 With both of these, gains in muscle mass, strength, and VO2 max have been seen.
-These changes have been as crazy a college basketball players having an 11.6% increase in VO2 max after walking twice a day with BFR for two weeks.
-No there was not a typo there….2 weeks….11.6% increase! blood flow restriction strength
+These changes have been as crazy a college basketball players.
+One study found an 11.6% increase in VO2 max after walking twice a day with BFR for two weeks!

 Sets and Reps

 The 30/15/15/15 protocol is what appears the most in the literature and from a clinical and practical application.
 Here’s the breakdown:

 - 30 reps with a 2 second concentric and 2-second eccentric contraction

 - 30 seconds rest